bunkerity/bunkerweb/docs/security-tuning.md

     docker exec -it <scheduler_container> bwcli plugin backup restore
     ```

-This command will create a temporary backup of your database and restore it to the latest backup available in the backup directory specified in the `BACKUP_DIRECTORY` setting.
+This command will create a temporary backup of your database in `/var/tmp/bunkerweb/backups` and restore your database to the latest backup available in the backup directory specified in the `BACKUP_DIRECTORY` setting.

 You can also specify a custom backup file for the restore by providing the path to it as an argument when executing the command: